What Is It?

 - Information for Tenants (August 2017)

-Translated Tenant Information Packet, including Tip 604, Tip 604A, Information for Tenants, and Preserve Your Home Checklist, available in Amharic
+Translated Tenant Information Packet, including Tip 604, Tip 604A, Information for Tenants, a Voter Registration flyer, and a Voter Registration form available in Amharic

 , Cambodian / Khmer

 , Spanish / Español

 , and Vietnamese / Tiếng Việt